zetavg/chromium-website/site/chromium-os/developer-library/guides/development/platform2-primer/index.md

 "

 # NB: src_install should be omitted and all install handled by GN.
-# See the install section of https://www.chromium.org/chromium-os/developer-library/reference/build/chromeos-gn/.
+# See the install section of https://www.chromium.org/chromium-os/developer-library/reference/build/chromeos-gn/#how-to-install-files

-# This boilerplate function runs all tests registered in the GN files.
-platform_pkg_test() {
-	platform test_all
-}
+# NB: src_test should be omitted and all tests handled by GN.
+# See the test section of https://www.chromium.org/chromium-os/developer-library/guides/testing/running-unit-tests/#for-platform2-packages
 ```

 ## Adding generators